smoka7/multicursors.nvim/README.md

     return ''
 end

----for lualine add this component lualine_b = {
+--- for lualine add this component lualine_b = {
     { get_name, cond = is_active },
  }